 One self-assigned goal during three weeks of travel within Austria was the search for places associated with physicists and mathematicians of my youth.
 And by youth, I mean the tender twenties when all I cared about was a succinct explanation of the natural world through various equations1.
 In Alpbach, I found Erwin and Annemarie Schrödinger’s grave.
 In Vienna, I found Ludwig Boltzmann’s grave.
 Here in Salzburg across the street from the Mozart family house, I found Christian Doppler after whom the Doppler effect is named.

-House where Christian Doppler was born
+Where Christian Doppler was born

 On the east/right flank of the Salzach river at address Markartplatz 1 is a building which now houses a perfume store (Nägele and Strubell), a beauty salon, and a tapestry shop (Fine Arts Gobelins).
 Two tablets one each on the outside northeast- and northwest-facing walls highlight the building’s famous occupant.
 The building is located within the “core zone” for UNESCO’s 1996 inscription of Salzburg’s historic centre as World Heritage Site.